Vonage/vonage-dotnet-sdk/README.md

 * This method has been transformed into an implementation details.
 It shouldn't have been accessed from external code anyway.

-#### Use product-specific webhooks rather than common webhooks on Applications

-* Every application expects webhooks from Vonage.Common.Webhooks.Type.
-Having all webhooks in a single makes it confusing to pick the right one for a specific application.
-* The new structure will replicate what's currently on Voice: a specific set on types specific for each application.

 ### Migration guides

 #### Upgrading from v6.x.x to v7.0.0